archphile/thepenguin/content/blog/2020-10-22-a-kiss-aeropress-coffee-recipe.md

 Recently, following the advice of a friend, I bought an [AeroPress](https://aeropress.com/) coffee maker.

-I didn't need much time to realize that the coffee that this modular, strange, plastic toy produces is of very high quality, so I started testing some from the hundreds of AeroPress available online, in order to find my best.
+I didn't need much time to realize that the coffee that this modular, strange, plastic toy produces is of very high quality, so I started testing some from the hundreds of AeroPress recipes available online, in order to find my best.

 Coffee geeks love accuracy, so on most of the recipes I tried or read about, the use of a scale and a thermometer was necessary.

-In addition, in most of the geeky recipes, people like to invert the AeroPress in order to get better control and accuracy.
+In addition, in most of the geeky recipes, people like to invert the AeroPress (making the whole procedure more complicated) in order to get better control and accuracy.

 After some tests, I tried [Tim Wendelboe's](https://timwendelboe.no/?v=f214a7d42e0d) recipe:

 {{< youtube ggCK_oOS_08 >}}

-The coffee it produced was amazing, so I decided to follow the [k.i.s.s principle](https://en.wikipedia.org/wiki/KISS_principle) and make it simpler.
+The coffee it produced was amazing, so I decided to follow the [k.i.s.s. principle](https://en.wikipedia.org/wiki/KISS_principle) and make it simpler.

 The ideal recipe should need: